VITA: Volunteer Income Tax Assistance

 The Earned Income Tax Credit (EITC)

 The Earned Income Tax Credit (EITC) is a federal tax credit that can help individuals and families with low to moderate incomes pay less in taxes.
-Using this credit, you could be eligible to get more money back from the IRS – as much as $6,143!
+Using this credit, you could be eligible to get more money back from the IRS!

 The IRS estimates four of five eligible workers claim and get EITC; however, non-traditional families — such as grandparents raising grandchildren, childless workers, and non-English speaking taxpayers are among those who most frequently overlook the credit.